 Similarly, the external corrosion on buildings caused by the wind force (speed and direction) of rain, pollutants and debris can have not only detrimental effects on the condition of the external building walls, but also potentially lead to internal damp.
-The RL2000, a wind speed and direction sensor can also measure.

 Institutions can use the Hanwell RL2000 series for internal air movement and external wind, speed, precipitation, barometric pressure, temperature and humidity studies.
 Using these tools, studies can determine a 3D model of air movement within historical buildings such as a chapel.